 The technologies and data produced from robust government R&D inform regulatory updates, improve contingency plans, enhance the response tools in oil spill removal organization equipment inventories, and support safe and environmentally sustainable operations for offshore energy exploration and development.
 Government sponsored R&D also spurs economic growth by reducing the impacts of oil spills, yielding new innovations in technologies and tactics, identifying research gaps and dead-ends, and reducing investment risks for private R&D entities.

 BSEE Research Scientists and Engineers perform the full spectrum of R&D (basic, applied, and developmental research) to advance the detection, containment, and cleanup of oil spills that may occur from offshore facilities.
 Specific research emphasized includes mechanical containment and recovery, remote sensing, in-situ burning, chemical treatments such as dispersants and herders, and incident management team decision-making tools.

 The RRB coordinates research efforts between organizations and disseminates findings and recommendations through a variety of internal, public, and international forums, such as formal committees, workshops, conferences, publications, and the Internet.
 White papers and research proposals are most often solicited through announcements published on the beta.SAM.gov website.
 Unsolicited research proposals can also be submitted for consideration through the BSEE Acquisitions Management Division.

 Interagency Coordinating Committee on Oil Pollution Research (ICCOPR)

-(1) Research and Technology Planning: The Committee prepares and periodically updates a comprehensive, coordinated federal oil pollution research, development, and demonstration plan, which guides federal research.
-ICCOPR’s Oil Pollution Research and Technology Plan identifies priority research needs in 28 Standing Research Areas – many of which directly inform the Bureau’s R&D needs and priorities.
+ICCOPR meets quarterly and periodically publishes an Oil Pollution Research and Technology (R&T) Plan that assesses the current state of oil pollution research and establishes priority research needs.
+The current R&T Plan was published in 2021 and identifies 171 priority research needs in 28 Standing Research Areas - many of which directly inform the Bureau’s R&D needs and priorities.